 Now, if you check out the description, you’ll see all the links to everything that I mentioned in this live stream and that’s any of the resources.
 I’ll also link related videos because there are a couple of videos that relate to this specific video that where I’m live streaming right now.

-So I’m going to link to the Facebook page setup video that I have, also about scheduling on a Facebook page because Facebook changed that recently.
-So you have links to everything and it’ll be in the description after the broadcast ’cause I can’t do two things at once.
+I’m going to link to the Facebook page setup video that I have, also about scheduling on a Facebook page because Facebook changed that recently.
+You have links to everything and it’ll be in the description after the broadcast ’cause I can’t do two things at once.

 And I’ll also have links to lots of freebies and downloads.
-So make sure that you check out the description for everything there.
-So let’s get into it.
+Make sure that you check out the description for everything there.
+Let’s get into it.
 What really is, oh we’re going a bit too fast.
 The big question that I’m always asked is what’s the difference between a Facebook personal profile and a Facebook page?

 Why do I have to use one over the other?
 Can I just use my personal profile to promote business stuff?
 I’m going to break down and answer it cause I, I feel like there’s a couple of answers here.